KittenpawFromsoftfur/RaspberryServer/readme.md

 ```
 Enable SSH: Yes

 The program has username-dependend filepaths.
-Either use the username "black" or modify the following:
+Either use the username "black" or modify the following files:
 * main.h --> "FILEPATH_BASE ..."
 * xserver.service --> "ExecStart=..."
 * build --> "chmod ..."